thaliaarchi/notes/wspace/bit_pack.md

 # Compact bitwise token encoding

+Tokens are encoded with a variable number of bits: S maps to 0, T maps to 10, and L maps to 11.
+To resolve the ambiguity in the last byte of whether the trailing zeros are S, the second half of T, or unset, an extra 1 is appended, which is ignored when unpacking.

 I have a tradition of including bit packing in each of my major Whitespace
 implementations: [Respace](https://github.com/andrewarchi/respace/blob/master/src/binary.h),
 [Nebula](https://github.com/andrewarchi/nebula/blob/master/ws/pack.go),